Public Health Microbiology strategy

 Upscaling the sequencing capacity

-Before the investment in SARS-CoV-2 genomics, and through the course of the pandemic, the Scottish Mycobacteria Reference Laboratory (SMRL) (external website) were using PGS on a limited number of bacterial pathogen species.
+Before the investment in SARS-CoV-2 genomics, and through the course of the pandemic, the Scottish Mycobacteria Reference Laboratory (SMRL) in Lothian (external website) and Greater Glasgow & Clyde (external website) were using PGS on a limited number of bacterial pathogen species.

 As a result of the success of SARS-CoV-2 sequencing, the service is expanding to sequence new pathogens.

-In February 2022, SMRL introduced PGS for possible tuberculosis and Non-Tuberculous Mycobacterial (NTM) infection.
+In February 2022, SMRL in Lothian introduced PGS for possible tuberculosis and Non-Tuberculous Mycobacterial (NTM) infection.

 There are also several pathogens in development for roll-out throughout this year.